ainfinum/Advanced-Lane-Finding/README.md

 I faced issues with brights, shadows and the light-gray bridge sections.
 I spent some time to figure out better tresholds values.
 Also I found that several channels produced too much noise for the binary image, so I decided to remove them from the combined tresholds.
 Generally speaking the various gradient and color thresholds only work in a small set of conditions.
 I think HD video quality can produce much better result.
 The current implementaion fail on the challenge videos.
 I tried to change contrast and brightness of the image but it didn't help a lot.

 The pipeline might fail on dark or bright parts of the road.
-Dirty road, heavy rainfall or snow will add a lot of noise to the binary image and it will be hard to correctly identify lane.
+Dirty road, heavy rainfall or snow will add a lot of noise to the binary image and it will be hard to correctly identify the lane.
 Cars on the same lane or crossing the line will create a problem as well.

 The following steps can be done to improve the pipeline:

-1. HD or better quality video
+*  HD or better quality video
-2. Use color correction filters
+*  Use color correction filters
-3. Monitor of channels activity.
+*  Monitor of channels activity.
 Dynamically remove channel data if it produce to much noise (high pixel value)
-4. Roll back to previous detected polynomial if new fits are rejected
+*  Roll back to previous detected polynomial if new fits are rejected
-5. Polynomial comparision function.
+*  Polynomial comparision function.
 Comparision left and right polynomial fits with previous values
-5. Lane detection with deep learning
+*  Lane detection with deep learning